folivetti/pandoc-symreg/README.md

 - `tikz` ([TikZ](https://tikz.net/) code to print a tree)
 - `latex` ([LaTeX](https://www.latex-project.org/) equation)

+This tool also supports changing floating-point numbers into parameter variables (named `t` or `theta`) and simplifying the expression using Equality Saturation as described in:

+> de França, Fabrício Olivetti and Kronberger, Gabriel.
+"Reducing Overparameterization of Symbolic Regression Models with Equality Saturation."
+Proceedings of the Genetic and Evolutionary Computation Conference.
+2023.
+DOI: https://doi.org/10.1145/3583131.3590346

 ## Installing

 This tool can be installed via [Cabal](https://www.haskell.org/cabal/) or [Stack](https://docs.haskellstack.org/en/stable/).
 The easiest way to install is via Haskell stack: